ksyu19/EXPO_Booths/README.md

 ### Run the application:

-1. Download the EXPO_Booths.jar file (in out/artifacts/EXPO_Booths_jar folder), and put it in the same folder as the .csv and image files for easy file access.
+1. Download the EXPO_Booths.jar file, and put it in the same folder as the .csv and image files for easy file access.
-1. Run the program by double-clicking on the file (make sure you have java).
+1. Run the program by double-clicking on the file (make sure you have java (at least 1.8)).
 ![Application Example Image](/example_output/app_example_screenshot.png)
 1. Select the correct .csv files.
 The input boxes below each file specify 1) how many rows to skip for column headers, and 2) the column indices for each field.
 The indices start at 0.